Roseinfire/HtmlS/README.md

 File action defined automatically by its extension. <br>
 `.js` files become scripts <br>
 `.css` files become styles <br>
 ## Congratulations!
-You finished a short course
+You finished a short course. <br>
 Give the project a star, if you would like to see more features!
 # Join development
 The simplest way to take part in this project is write new Html layout.<br>
 Read wiki to understand how to write additions. <br>